 The Department sought summary judgment in its favor, arguing that it was entitled to governmental immunity because the decision to refer the driver’s application was discretionary.
 The lower court refused to dismiss the case, and the Department appealed.

 On appeal, the court agreed with the Department that it was entitled to government immunity.
 The appellate court read all the relevant statutes and determined that the decision to refer a driver’s application to the medical review board was, indeed, a discretionary one.
 Since discretionary decisions of government actors — even negligent ones — are entitled to immunity, the appellate court held that the lower court improperly denied the Department’s motion for summary judgment.
 As a result of this most recent decision, the plaintiff will not be permitted to seek compensation for the death of his mother.

 Have You Been Injured by a New Mexico Governmental Entity?

 If you or a loved one has been injured by a government employee or government entity, it is important that you fully understand your rights and remedies.
 Cases arising from these injuries can be particularly challenging, due to issues of government immunity, but the challenge is not insurmountable.
 The dedicated and experienced attorneys at the Fine Law Firm can assist you in seeking the compensation you deserve from the culpable party or parties.
 Compensation packages may include awards for past medical expenses, current medical costs, future medical costs, lost wages, and possibly pain and suffering.
-The car accident attorneys at the Fine Law Firm can help you navigate this complicated area of the law and make sure you are zealously represented throughout the entire process.
+The Albuquerque car accident lawyers at the Fine Law Firm can help you navigate this complicated area of the law and make sure you are zealously represented throughout the entire process.
 Contact one of the attorneys at the Fine Law Firm today at 800-640-6590 to schedule your free consultation.